moving-analytics/ui-engineer-project/README.md

 npm install
 npm start
 ```
-The application can be viewed on http://localhost:3000/
+Once successfully ran, the application can be viewed on http://localhost:3000/

 ## Author
 Matthew Stockton